Supreme Court seems poised to reject abortion pill challenge after arguments over FDA actions

 Hawley pointed the justices to declarations from two doctors, filed in an earlier stage in the case, that she said showed they had been complicit in terminating a pregnancy for a patient who experienced complications from a medication abortion.
 But Justice Amy Coney Barrett pushed back, and said it didn't appear that either doctor actually participated in the procedure.

-"They're saying because we object to having to be forced to participate in this procedure, we're seeking an order preventing anyone from having access to these drugs at all," she said.

-Gorsuch echoed Jackson's point, observing that there recently have been a "rash of universal injunctions."

-"This case seems like a prime example of turning what could be a small lawsuit into a nationwide, legislative assembly on an FDA rule," he said.
+"Recently ... we've had one might call it a rash of universal injunctions," Gorsuch said, adding "this case seems like a prime example of turning what could be a small lawsuit into a nationwide, legislative assembly on an FDA rule."

 Chief Justice John Roberts questioned why the courts couldn't provide narrow relief that applied only to the doctors involved in the lawsuit, as opposed to targeting the FDA more broadly.